Number : Season 4, serial 4 of 9.

 Whats bad : Jamie hardly features.

-Review With Spoilers : The Highlanders is the fourth episode of season 4 and is notable as the first [fleeting] appearance of new companion Jamie McCrimmon.
+Review With Spoilers : The Highlanders is the fourth serial of season 4 – and is notable as the first [fleeting] appearance of new companion Jamie McCrimmon.

-The Tardis lands at the aftermath of the Battle Of Culloden, in 1746.
-The Doctor is taken prisoner by a bunch of fleeing highlanders (Jamie, Kirsty, The Laird and Alexander) but both have to flee from a troop of English Redcoat soldiers.
+The Tardis lands at the aftermath, of the Battle Of Culloden – in 1746.
+The Doctor is taken prisoner by a bunch of fleeing highlanders (Jamie, Kirsty, Alexander and the Laird) but both have to flee from a troop of English Redcoat soldiers.

-The Highlanders is the last truly historical period drama of the Troughton era.
-In a move away from historical episodes, which was something of a personal request of Patrick Troughton; who wanted his reign to feature more sci-fi.
+The Highlanders is the last truly historical period drama, of the Troughton era.
+In a departure from historical episodes; which was something of a personal request of Patrick Troughton.
+Troughton wanted his reign to feature more sci-fi.

-On the whole though, The Highlanders is one of the better period numbers in Who’s historical hit-and-miss back-catalogue due to a bit of fun had with the story.
+On the whole though, The Highlanders is one of the better period numbers – in Who’s hit-and-miss period drama back-catalogue, due to a tongue-in-cheek take – on the story.

-Helped by a generous free reign for Patrick Troughton, who imbues a sense of fun and chaos throughout.
-Troughton continually pops up in different disguises causig mischief; as a German Doctor, an old serving wench; before before finally impersonating an Redcoat guard.
+Helped, by a generous free reign for Patrick Troughton; who imbues a sense of fun (and chaos), throughout.
+Troughton continually disappears – and then pops up in different disguises, causing mischief; as a German Doctor, an old serving wench; before finally impersonating a Redcoat guard.